 The venerable old Sweet Chestnut tree in the middle of the garden is a natural focal point, but it did need some support for a couple of its weightier boughs in case they should break.
 A stone seat also provides a shady place to sit on hot summer’s days.

 The play area stayed where it was but the trampoline was sunk into the ground so that it is not quite so prominent in the garden.
 We also defined the area by laying a natural bark play surface around it in a curvaceous design.
-Edging the lawn, around the play area and around planting beds with bricks helps keep edges neat and tidy and saves on the time-consuming task of having to strim round the edges.
+Edging the lawn, around the play area and around planting beds with bricks helps keep edges neat and tidy and saves on the time-consuming task of having to trim round the edges.

-Lighting adds an exciting dimension to the garden, making it not only useable on summer evenings, but also visually accessible in the winter months.
+Lighting adds an exciting dimension to the garden, making it not only usable on summer evenings, but also visually accessible in the winter months.
 With lighting to the paved areas, retaining walls and steps, and up-lighting to the trees, structural planting and focal points, the effects can be dramatic.
 However, with the use of different circuits, a more subtle feel can be achieved, according to the mood and occasion.

 The planting scheme overall is fairly low-maintenance, but should provide year-round interest and colour.
 Favourite plants include Lilacs, Acers and Lavender and we included lots of spring bulbs.
 As to colour, the owners preferred purples, mauves and whites, but liked the contrast of bold oranges and yellows to make for an exciting scheme.
 We included some herb planting near to the house, with some fan-trained fruit trees along the existing wall.